 Additional guides for some databases have been produced by the Library and are available via the Databases A-Z or Databases by subject pages.

-If you require any further information please contact the IS Helpdesk.
+If you require any further information please contact the IS Helpline.